lalomorales22/keyguard-ai-vault/README.md

 ## 🛠️ Technology Stack

-This project is built with a modern frontend stack, facilitated by the Lovable platform:
+This project is built with a modern frontend stack:

 * **Core Framework:** React `18.3.1`
 * **Build Tool:** Vite `5.4.1`